oroinc/crm/src/Oro/Bundle/ContactBundle/Resources/doc/api/contact.md

 #### get_subresource

-Retrieve the records of groups a specific contact record belongs to.
+Retrieve records of groups a specific contact record belongs to.

 #### get_relationship